 After years of sacrificing spring break in college, I finally decided to take a more traditional vacation in 2019 while I was a PhD student.
 My destination ended up being Cabo San Lucas in the Mexican state of Baja California Sur, commonly known as “Cabo.”
 Cabo is generally thought of as a party spot for young spring breakers, but most reviews also highlight the plethora of family-friendly fun to be had from whale watching and snorkeling, to all-inclusive resorts with private beaches.

 I booked the trip to Cabo with my partner just four days before our departure date.
-We’d been contemplating investing in a trip for spring break basically all year, and we finally decided to pull the trigger on a decently affordable travel package we found through Expedia (dot com).
+We had been contemplating investing in a trip for spring break basically all year, and we finally decided to pull the trigger on a decently affordable travel package we found through Expedia (dot com).
 We bought our tickets on Wednesday and set off for our Cabo adventure Saturday morning!

-As certified divers, we always plan on at least snorkeling when we find our way to the ocean.
+As certified scuba divers, we always plan on at least snorkeling when we find our way to the ocean.
 We knew from the get-go we’d be packing our masks and snorkels and searching for the best beach snorkeling we could find.
 Beach snorkeling is great because if you have your own snorkel gear—and if there’s no beach or parking fees—it’s completely free!
 You get to enjoy the underwater world without the stress of a boat full of strangers, or the cost of a snorkeling tour.
-With that in mind, when we read about snorkeling at Pelican Rock, we immediately knew we’d want to take the path less traveled to get there.
+With that in mind, when we read about snorkeling at Pelican Rock, we immediately knew we wanted to take the path less traveled to get there.

-Arriving in Mexico for Spring Break
+Arriving in Cabo San Lucas, Mexico

 We arrived late Saturday night, and set out for our first Cabo adventure in the Sunday sunshine.
 We packed our gear for the day: snorkels, masks, GoPro—our essentials for a day of exploring all the water has to offer.
 Having done a bit of research before heading out, we knew that most people got to Pelican Rock by taking a glass bottom boat from the Marina.

 We had a hard time finding detailed information on the hike, like whether or not we should wear tennis shoes or how difficult it was.
 Some information told us it was a slightly dangerous hike that only the locals braved, while other travelers painted a picture of a leisurely walk across the rocks that was more than doable.

-Pay Attention to the Ocean Tide
+Be sure to Pay Attention to the Ocean Tide

 As usual, Luke provided the encouraging coaching I needed to make my way across the small but mighty body of water.
-(We had a very small, 1.5 liter dry bag for our phones, but a larger dry bag would have definitely been useful for keeping our clothes and other belongings dry.)
+We had a very small, 1.5 liter dry bag for our phones, but a larger dry bag would have definitely been useful for keeping our clothes and other belongings dry.

-This section was by far the sketchiest, but it was helpful to see the locals making their way back and forth as we hiked (much more slowly) across the same rocks.
+That section of the hike was by far the sketchiest, but it was helpful to see the locals making their way back and forth as we hiked (much more slowly) across the same rocks.
 They provided elegant examples of the best path to take, which was much appreciated.
 All the locals we saw impressively walked across those rocks like it was a perfectly even sidewalk, while I mostly bear crawled, using all fours to keep my balance.
 But hey, we made it there safely and the short but exhausting hike was well worth it!

 As you can see in the videos, there are tons of fish in the area to admire while you swim out to Pelican Rock for some sunbathing, cliff jumping, or a little of both!
 Our hike back was much less treacherous since the tide was much lower.
 We didn’t have to swim across any sections and could even walk across sand instead of rocks at certain points!

-Final Thoughts on Snorkeling in Cabo San Lucas, Mexico for Spring Break
+Final Thoughts on Snorkeling in Cabo